helospark/FakeSsh/README.md

-#Fake SSH
+# Fake SSH

+## Introduction

-A fake SSH service that pretends to be a legit, but logs all usernames, passwords, someone tries to authenticate.
+A fake SSH service that logs all usernames, passwords and IPs when someone tries to authenticate and rejects all authentication requests.
 I made it to investigate brute-force attack on SSH services.

+## Depenencies

-It was written in Java, using Spring for DI and Maven to get the dependencies.
+ - Spring for DI
+ - Bouncycastle for some cryptographic algorithms
+ - Slf4j with logback for logging
+ - TestNG, Mockito for testing
+ - Maven to build and manage dependencies
+ - Java 8

+## Build

+Maven version 3.0 and above is required.
+To generate the jar in your target folder execute the following in the main folder of the project: mvn clean install on the main folder

+## Run

+Once you have the jar:
+java -jar FakeSsh-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+## Configuration

+You can create an appConfig.properties file next to the jar and override any of these default configs:

+- PRIME_DATABASE=moduli
+- PRIVATE_KEY_PATH=defaultKey
+- MAX_NUMBER_OF_CONNECTION_FROM_SAME_IP=3
+- FAKE_SSH_PORT=2222
+- BASE_FILE_NAME=sshlog
+- LOG_PATH=/tmp
+- USER_TIMEOUT=100000

+## Result

+The logged usernames, passwords and IPS will be in the path given by the LOG_PATH variable (by default "/tmp") named BASE_FILENAME_date.log.
+It's a regular text file.

-At the moment the development is still inprogress...
+*At the moment the development is still inprogress...*